andrewstephens75/visitlog/README.md

 A very simple analytics service with no dependencies, written in golang.
 This is what I run on my [blog/homepage](https://sheep.horse) to keep track of visits.
 I could use a third-party analytics service but I abhore sending data about my users to random companies.

+I am not really expected that this will meet anyone elses needs.
+If you are looking for a full featured analytics package then better options exist.

-You can see the data that Visitlog collects: [sheep.horse Visitor Statistics](https://sheep.horse/visitor_statistics.html)
+You can see the data that visitlog collects: [sheep.horse Visitor Statistics](https://sheep.horse/visitor_statistics.html)

 ## Goals